hitigon/rodinia-openacc/README.md

 type 'make'

-if you are using PGI, please modify Makefile
+if you are using PGI, you may need to adjust the codes and Makefiles

 Usage:
 ------